Pitch invasion: Incidents

 Hundreds of students from Iowa State University stormed the court after the No. 4-ranked Cyclones' 83-82 come-from-behind victory over in-state rival Iowa 11 December 2015, at Hilton Coliseum in Ames, Iowa.
 In the aftermath, Des Moines Register sports columnist Randy Peterson suffered a leg fracture.
 The incident raised awareness of the dangers of court storming, but when asked about it in a post-game interview, Iowa State coach Steve Prohm stated, "That's part of college athletics.
 That's a great moment.
 Those college kids ... they've been camping out here (for tickets) for three days.
 There's only probably 10 schools that do that in the country.
 Give them their 15 or 20 minutes to do that.
 I thought it was pretty cool."

+Court storming in collegiate athletics came under further scrutiny following a pair of high-profile incidents that occurred during the 2023-24 basketball season.
+The first involved University of Iowa women's basketball star Caitlin Clark colliding with a fan who rushed the court after Ohio State's win over the Hawkeyes in Columbus, Ohio.
+Several weeks later, Kyle Filipowski of the Duke Blue Devils had to be carried off the court after appearing to suffer an injury from coming into contact with a fan at Wake Forest University.
+In the wake of the Filipowski incident, several coaches including Duke's Jon Scheyer called for the practice to be abolished entirely.
+Meanwhile, ESPN analyst Jay Bilas indicated that fans who engage in such conduct should face criminal penalties.
+“There's no accountability for this," he argued.
+"The fans feel like it's an entitlement.
+And the universities like it.
+And the truth is, we like it.”

+The 2023 FIBA Basketball World Cup in the Philippines had a court storming incident.
+Prior to the start of the New Zealand vs United States game at the Mall of Asia Arena in Pasay on 26 August 2023, a ticket-paying fan wearing a full New Zealand jersey stormed the court.
+He was stopped after the New Zealand bench informed the organizers that the fan was not part of their team.

 High schools

 Although not as well publicized as college incidents, fans storming the court after a big win is not uncommon at the high school level.
 The injuries suffered by several people following the Iowa State University men's basketball team's win over the University of Iowa in December 2015 prompted the Iowa Girls High School Athletic Union to issue a memorandum to athletic directors and coaches to remind fans that the organization and its sister organization, the Iowa High School Athletic Association, have policies prohibiting court storming after post-season games.
 "I have to wonder if the person injured was the star player, the coach, or one of the game officials if the attitude and need for 'storming the court' might change?" wrote IGHSAU executive director Mike Dick.